-Usually there should be a logical consistency between Table 5 and Table 8A.
 If a health center reports the costs for case management services, one would expect to see case managers reported on Table 5, unless the service was contracted with no staff time specifically identified.
-Similarly, if there are staff members on Table 5, we would expect costs on Table 8A unless staff are volunteers.
+Similarly, if there are staff members on Table 5, one would expect costs on Table 8A unless staff are volunteers.
 Some services do not involve staff.
-Spending funds on bus tokens, for example, would involve transportation costs on Table 8a, but no staff on Table 5.
+Spending funds on bus tokens, for example, would involve transportation costs on Table 8A, but no staff on Table 5.

-7. How are contracted providers and their activities reported on Table 5?
+- 7. How are contracted providers and their activities reported on Table 5?
 If the contracted provider is paid based on time worked (for example, one day per week), report the FTE on Table 5, Column A, as well as the visits and patients receiving services from this provider.
 (See Appendix B for a more complete discussion of calculating the FTE of these providers.)
 If the contracted provider is paid on a fee-for-service basis, do not report FTE on Table 5, Column A, but report the visits and patients.
-Note that this is likely to trigger an edit in the EHBs data entry system that you must explain, but it is not an error.

-- 8. Where should we report behavioral health?
+This may require additional explanation in your UDS Report, but it is not an error. - 8.
+Where should we report behavioral health?
 In some systems, behavioral health is another name for mental health, and the staff and visits are reported on Lines 20a through 20c.
 However, some health centers have merged the roles of mental health provider and substance use disorder provider into a single role, which they call a behavioral health provider.
 In this instance, the health center has two choices.
 The first is to assert that substance use disorder problems are mental health problems and classify its behavioral health staff as mental health staff on Lines 20a, 20a1, 20a2, 20b, or 20c.
 Another method is to carefully record the time and activities of these dual function providers.
 In this case, identify each visit as either a mental health visit or a substance use disorder visit so the patients and visits can be correctly classified.
-In addition, keep track of providers' time so that FTEs on Table 5 (and associated costs on Table 8A) can be accurately allocated and recorded to the appropriate line. - 9.
-If a psychiatric nurse practitioner provides mental health and substance use disorder (behavioral health) services to the same patient during a visit, how should we count this?
+In addition, keep track of providers' time so that FTEs on Table 5 (and associated costs on Table 8A) can be accurately allocated and recorded to the appropriate line.

-Because substance use disorder is also seen as a mental health diagnosis, count the visit under mental health for the main part of table 5.
+9. If a psychiatric NP provides mental health and substance use disorder (behavioral health) services to the same patient during a visit, how should we count this?
+Because substance use disorder is also seen as a mental health diagnosis, count the visit under mental health for the main part of Table 5.
 Do not count the visits as one of each type.
 In the addendum, separately report the substance use disorder service provided by the clinician during the visits.
 Classify the provider and costs (on Table 8A) as mental health.